claaj/chau-chau/README.md

 # Chau Chau Power Menu
-Chau Chau is an GTK Power Menu made in Rust.
+Chau Chau is a simple GTK Power Menu made in Rust.